When it comes to paint colors gray is still the most popular and today we will discuss the best Sherwin Williams Gray Paint Colors!

 Amazing Gray is a warm-toned gray paint color.
 It is considered a greige, it leans a bit towards the beige color range.
 It is a bit darker than the others we have discussed.
 It’s not dark at all, just mid-toned so it brings more saturation of color to a room.

 This bedroom is so beautiful and calming.
 I love how Amazing Gray goes with the cream furniture, gold in the artwork, and neutral bedding.

 Comfort Gray is just what its namesake says, it’s all about comfort.
 You can breathe a sigh of relief when you walk into a room with Comfort Gray painted on the walls.

 Comfort gray has blue-green undertones.
 It’s one spot up on the paint strip from Sea Salt.

 The pantry door is painted in Comfort Gray.
 It’s the prettiest gray-blue that really stands out amongst all the neutrals.

 Mindful Gray is another mid-toned gray paint color.
 What makes this color different from the others is that it is much more neutral.
-It leans more warm but can look cool in some rooms.
+It leans warmer but can look cool in some rooms.